bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - What are the current challenges or pain points the client is facing with their web applications?
 - What goals does the client hope to achieve with this project (e.g., increase sales, improve user experience, expand market share)?
 - Are there specific financial or time constraints the client is dealing with?

+Understanding the client’s business context:

+- What is the client’s core business?
+- Who are the client’s target customers?
+- What market or industry does the client operate in?
+- What are the client’s business objectives for the next 1-5 years?
+- How does the client measure success in their projects?

 Understanding the client’s competitive landscape: